Looking for a business loan

 You must pre-validate your bank account to receive the refund, as the refund will be directly credited to your bank account added on the e-filing portal.

 The due date to file an income tax return by individuals (Non-audit cases) is 31st July.
-If you file a return after 31st July, interest and late fees of up to Rs 5,000 will be levied.
+You can file a belated return by 31st December.
+However, interest and late fees of up to Rs 5,000 will be levied.

 Yes, a late fee of Rs 5,000 will be levied under Section 234F while filing a belated return.
 If the total income is less than Rs 5 lakh, the late filing fee shall be reduced to Rs 1,000.
 However, if your income is less than the taxable limit, no late fee shall be levied u/s 234F.